-IPSA requires a certificate of quantitative and qualitative analysis for agrochemicals.
+IPSA requires a certificate of quantitative and qualitative analysis for agrochemicals and veterinary products.
 The certificate provides information about active components of the product and is issued by the manufacturer.
 Please refer to the FAIRS Narrative report for more information.